JustToTryModels/NEW-Book-Recommendation-System/README.md

 ### Objective

-Build a robust recommendation engine capable of processing millions of user interactions to suggest highly relevant books.
-The system evaluates different clustering and similarity algorithms to deliver context-aware, user-specific suggestions via a deployed web application.
+The primary objective of this project is to develop an **Item-Based Collaborative Filtering** recommendation engine capable of processing millions of user interactions to accurately suggest books.

+By calculating similarity metrics between books, the system identifies hidden relationships between different titles rather than relying on standard demographic profiles.
+Ultimately, the goal is to build a scalable model that predicts user preferences, evaluates different clustering algorithms, and enhances the discovery of relevant literature via a live, deployed web application.

 <div align="center">